pryv/lib-js-monitor/README.md

 ## Setup

-This library extends the `Pryv.Connection` class with a `Pryv.Monitor` class.
+This library extends `Pryv` with a `Pryv.Monitor` class.

 ### Node.js

 `npm install pryv @pryv/monitor`

-In you project files, load it **once only**.
+In your project files, load it **once only**.
 The Pryv javascript package will be patched with monitor capabilities.

 ```javascript
 const Pryv = require('pryv');